-enord an hour ago
+enord 8 months ago

 I find the prevailing use of “recursion”, i.e. β-reduction all the way to ground terms, to be an impoverished sense of the term.